ehylo/baritonebot/README.md

 # Baritone discord Bot
 The bot for the Baritone discord, made in python cause thats all I know.

-Please submit prs cause this is probably really poorly made.
+Please submit prs cause this is probably really poorly made. (see [help.py](cogs/help.py) for all commands)

 Links to [Baritone discord invite](https://discord.gg/s6fRBAUpmr) and [Main Baritone repo](https://github.com/cabaletta/baritone)

 ## Things to-do:
-• Add functionality to response/blacklist/cringe because right now it just sends embeds
+• Add functionality to response/cringe because right now it just sends embeds

 • dm users when they have been un/muted/kicked/optout/un/ban (some code for this is in the optout file)